Artcofe/xterm-console/README.md

 # The Real Problem

-The really hard part of writing such bot is
+The really hard part of writing such bot is a problem of liquidit